Preparing Your Dog for the Trip

-I even made a point of visiting ethnically diverse neighborhoods because I had read about a Swedish woman who lived in Africa and constantly got barked at by dogs who had never seen a white person.
-I don’t want a racist dog; that would be horribly embarrassing.
+I even made a point of visiting ethnically diverse neighbourhoods because I had read about a Swedish woman who lived in Africa and constantly got barked-out by dogs who had never seen a white person.
+I don’t want a racist dog, that would be horribly embarrassing.

 Preparing for the Flight

 Prior to my dog’s first flight, I tried to prepare him for as many things about it as I could.
 I have noticed that when I’m in a new situation I’m less comfortable than when I’ve been in that situation before and am used to it.
 I figured that it’s probably the same for my dog, so I aimed at simulating the flight-situation.

 To prepare Pompe for the flight I decided to make sure he was as comfortable as could be in the travel-box, also when it was lifted around and when it was noisy.
 So, right after I had bought the box (they come with detachable wheels), I put him in the box and started pulling it behind me by his leach that I had attached to the handle.